All Products

 Adapt to Apache ShardingSphere

-You can connect to and manage a PolarDB for PostgreSQL (Compatible with Oracle) cluster through Apache ShardingSphere to implement advanced features, such as data sharding and read/write splitting.
-The two can be seamlessly integrated because PolarDB is fully compatible with the PostgreSQL protocol, which is natively supported by ShardingSphere.
+You can connect to and manage PolarDB for PostgreSQL (Compatible with Oracle) clusters through Apache ShardingSphere to implement advanced features such as data sharding and read/write splitting.
+PolarDB is fully compatible with the PostgreSQL protocol, and ShardingSphere natively supports this protocol.
+Therefore, the two can be seamlessly integrated.

 Notes

-When you configure the connection, follow these key steps to ensure that ShardingSphere can correctly identify and use the PolarDB JDBC driver.
+When you configure the settings, follow these key steps to ensure that ShardingSphere can correctly identify and use the PolarDB JDBC driver.

 Connection example